🕯️📜 Candles, Courage, and Calendars: The Legend of Saint Lucia 🌘✨

 😢 One day, the Roman soldiers found out about Lucia’s brave deeds.
 They told her to stop helping the Christians and to pray to their gods.
 But Lucia refused.
 She said, "I will always bring light and help to those in need."
 Even though she was very brave, Lucia was punished for standing up for what she believed in.

-👀 🌴 Saint Lucia and Her Island: Did you know that Saint Lucia has an island named after her?
-When French sailors landed on the island on December 13, many years ago, they named it after Saint Lucia because they arrived on her feast day. 🌟✨
+🌟People even named an island after Lucia!
+Carribean island of Saint Lucia.
+When sailors landed on the island on December 13, many years ago, they named it after Saint Lucia, because they arrived on her feast day. 🌟✨ But that is a story for another day.

 With Montessori joy,